-Generic Name: tolnaftate topical (Pronunciation: toll NAF tate)
+Generic Name: tolnaftate topical

-Tolnaftate topical is used to treat skin infections such as athlete's foot, jock itch, and ringworm infections.
-Tolnaftate is also used, along with other antifungals, to treat infections of the nails, scalp, palms, and soles of the feet.
-The powder and powder aerosol may be used to prevent athlete's foot.
+Tolnaftate topical (for the skin) is used to treat infections such as athlete's foot (tinea pedis), jock itch (tinea cruris), and ringworm (tinea corporis).
+Tolnaftate is also used with other antifungals to treat infections of the nails, scalp, palms, and soles of the feet.

-Tolnaftate topical may also be used for purposes other than those listed in this medication guide.
+Tolnaftate topical may also be used for purposes not listed in this medication guide.

 What are the possible side effects of tolnaftate topical?